zencd/automac/README.md

   Sequoia is the latest one at the moment of writing.
   Earlier releases not tested yet.
 - Hardware: Apple Silicon (tested) or intel (not checked yet).
 - Python 3.
-It gonna be installed automatically if missing on a fresh macOS.
+To be installed automatically if missing on a fresh macOS.
 - Apple's command line tools.
-  - They gonna be installed automatically if missing on a fresh macOS.
+  - To be installed automatically if missing on a fresh macOS.
   - Bad: they grow the tools every year, now hitting 850 MB of traffic.
   - Good: if you are using Homebrew (who wouldn't), it's a requirement anyway.